 The jack of all trades lawyer is busy, bouncing from project to project, learning a little about a lot.
 Clients think of a jack of all trades when price is a primary consideration.
 The master craftsman lawyer is also busy, but focused.
 She knows a lot about a little and is able to charge a price premium as a result.

-The objective of building a strong personal brand is to make it clear to the market the precise types of problems that the well-branded lawyer can solve.
-A brand allows a lawyer to transform from hunter to hunted.
+The objective of becoming a lawyer with a strong personal brand is to make it clear to the market the precise types of problems that the well-branded lawyer can solve.
+A strong personal brand allows a lawyer to transform from hunter to hunted.
 Clients seek her out because her value proposition is clear and has been validated through her experience, reputation, thought leadership and the word of mouth of others she’s worked with and against.
 She knows – and the market knows – what she does, how she does it, and for whom.
 Success follows.

 The Clarity Paradox